gulcann/movie-app/README.md

 ### Dependency Injection Pattern

-I used dependency injection on constructor so that classes with different responsibilities have a relationship on loosely coupled.I injected dependency through the constructor that provide me to achive loosely couple relationship and agree with the Liskov Substitution Principle.
+I used dependency injection on constructor so that classes with different responsibilities have a relationship on loosely coupled.I injected dependency through the constructor that provide me to achive loosely coupled relationship and agree with the Liskov Substitution Principle.

 ## Which DI tools did you use and why did you choose that tool?